 Butler County Community Wraparound is available to all Butler County families regardless of income.
 Local funding is provided by the following agencies: Job and Family Services, the Mental Health and Addiction Recovery Services Board and Board of Developmental Disabilities.
 There is no cost to you for Community Wraparound Facilitation.

-Every family involved in the Wraparound process is offered the support of a Parent Partner.
-Parent Partners are parents or caregivers of a youth with complex needs who go through training and are able to offer support at meetings to other parents, offer a listening ear, help families get the most out of the Wraparound process and connect families to resources in the area.
+Every family involved in the Wraparound process is offered the support of a Parent Partner: a parent or caregiver of one or more youth with complex needs.
+Parent Partners have lived experience and professional peer support training, uniquely positioning them to offer support to other parents.
+Parent Partners may offer support in meetings, be a listening ear, connect families to resources in the area, and generally guide parents to get the most out of the Wraparound process.

-In addition, Wraparound has youth Peer Partners.
-These are young adults who have been involved with one or more of the youth systems when they were younger and want to help other young people.
-They bring their life experience and knowledge and provide someone to talk with to assist the youth and their voice in planning through the Wraparound process.
+In addition, Wraparound offers the support of Youth Peer Partners.
+These are young adults who were involved with one or more of the youth-serving systems when they were younger and want to help other young people.
+Using their life experience and knowledge, their role is to be a supportive presence in meetings, meet one-on-one with the youth, and empower the youth to use their voice throughout the Wraparound process.

 For more information about Parent Partners and Youth Peer Partners - or to become a Parent Partner or Youth Peer Partner please call the Peer Support Coordinator at 513-887-4303.